mitradranirban/samaano-fonts/README.md

 [Repository]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Fmitradranirban%2Fsamaano-fonts%2Fgh-pages%2Fbadges%2FRepositoryChecks.json
 [OpenType]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Fmitradranirban%2Fsamaano-fonts%2Fgh-pages%2Fbadges%2FOpenTypeSpecificationChecks.json

-Samaano is an attempt to create a variable font using only Open Source Tools like Fontforge, Fontra and some shell script.
+Samaano is an attempt to create a variable font using only Libre/Free/Open Source Tools like Fontforge, Fontra and some shell script.

-The Name Samaano comes fron the Hindi word Samaan , meaning equal indicating the spaces are equal in this font.
+The Name Samaano comes fron the Hindi word Samaan , meaning equal indicating the widths are equal in this font.
 Indic fonts are usually not made monospaced, but the designer will use his experience with developing MitraMono, the first monospaced Bengali font made way back in 2002.